revloc02/dndMarkdown/colver-5e-homebrew.md

 Players are not able to take a long rest while out in the wilderness.
 This can make long journeys tense, and a real drain on resources.
 Consider making perilous journeys part of your game.

-#### Scarcity

-Limitations can be fun.
-Consider introducing Healer's Kit Dependency, and being strict with encumbrance, resource management, light sources, and other mechanics to make your players feel like they need to battle for every inch of ground against the darkness.

 ## Random House Rules

 #### Entertainment = Bonus

-Any time a player describes or role-plays what their character is doing in a way that is entertaining to everyone at the table, they get a +1 bonus to whatever dice they are rolling to do it.
+Any time a player describes or role-plays what their character is doing in a way that is **entertaining** to everyone at the table, they get a **+1 bonus** to whatever dice they are rolling to do it.

 #### Critial Hits

-Whenever a character scores a critical hit they do maximum damage plus one extra roll of the damage dice.
+Whenever a character scores a critical hit they do **maximum damage plus one extra** roll of the **damage dice**.

 #### Drinking Potions

-Potions are small and can be quaffed as a Bonus Action.
+**Potions** are small and can be quaffed as a **Bonus Action**.
 But administering a potion to another character is an action.

+\columnbreak

 #### Leveling Up

+**Level-Up Cost = level x 2 days** & **level x 10 gp**

 Characters only gain a level after spending downtime training or studying before they gain the benefits of a new level (this must also include a Long Rest).
-To attain the next level a character must train for a number of days equal to the desired level multiplied by 2 (level x 2 days), and must spend gold equal to the desired level multiplied by 10 (level x 10 gp).
+To attain the next level a character must train for a number of days equal to the desired level multiplied by 2, and must spend gold equal to the desired level multiplied by 10.
 So a 4th level character desiring to become 5th level must train for 10 days and spend 50 gp.

 ## DM Tips